kristianmandrup/firechat-1/README.md

 Firechat is a chat widget powered by [Firebase](https://www.firebase.com/?utm_source=firechat).
 It is intended to serve as a concise, documented foundation for chat products built on Firebase.

-It works out of the box, and can be extended.

 ## Refactor

-This version of Firechat has undegone major refactoring/cleanup in order to make it more declarative.
-The code of the massive `.js` files has now been divided into logical units for a better overview.
-ES6 syntax is used, includding: arrow functions, classes and modules.
+This version of Firechat has undegone major refactoring/cleanup in order to make it more declarative and remove dependencies and loads of ugly hard-coded duplication.
+It is a WIP.

+The code of the orginal "massive/bloated" `.js` files have been divided into logical units for a better undrstanding/overview.
+ES6 syntax is now used, includding: arrow functions, classes (and soon modules ...).

+This version is NOT intended to work!

+We have decoupled this chat lib from any reference to View specific libraries or render targets such as jQuery and the browser DOM.
+By doing this, it should be much easier to understand the basic idea/functionality of the code and port it for whatever platform/environment that suits you.

+We plan to pluck pieces of this infrastructure for React Native or a similar platform.
+You can do the same!

+Good luck :)

 ### firechat.js